 This is a reality that is rarely reflected in science fiction accurately.
 Let's consider how it might affect Star Wars?

-But even assuming a 12-parsec Kessel Run, that equates to just over 39 light years.
+But even if we assume the Kessel Run to be a 12-parsec distance, that equates to just over 39 light years.
 If the Millennium Falcon could travel at light speed, it would mean the following.
 Once attaining light speed, Solo would make the crossing instantly, from his perspective — one of the boons of Relativity.
 While he would not age on such a journey, everyone he left behind would have aged 78 years by the time of his return.
 Everyone the smuggler knew could, in fact, be long deceased.
 Better be some valuable cargo, that!

 And, unless Leah went with him, that would also spell the end of that romance.
 Unless he was done with all that Kessel running by the time he met her.

 Furthermore, when Han Solo claims, "Kid, I’ve flown from one side of this galaxy to the other," it means he would have returned more than 100,000 years after he left.
 That much time away, and his species may well have evolved on without him!